Weapons of the Gods (comics): Prelude

 In addition, the criminal underworld was dominated by the sinister Heaven-Earth Alliance (天地盟), aka Hell Clan.
 Its countless minions infiltrate every part of society, and it was widely feared for its brutal methods enforced by most highly skilled members.

-The prelude of the tale began in AD 318, with the presentation of Heaven's Crystal by the Imperial Court to Yi Nangong, acknowledged as pugilist master of the southern lands.
+The prelude of the tale began in AD 318, with the presentation of Heaven's Crystal by the Imperial Court to Yi Nangong, acknowledged as the pugilist master of the southern lands.
 In the midst of the festivities of the occasion, his wife, Hong Dong (东方雄), was lamenting over the loss of her husband's affection to his concubine, Jade Swallow (玉燕).

-The cool, shrewd and proud Dongfang Xiong, nicknamed Heartblade (心剑), was acknowledged to be the most beautiful woman in the world, but was not able to bear her husband a son early in their marriage, prompting him to dote on Jade Swallow who bore him a son.
+The cool, shrewd and proud Dongfang Xiong, nicknamed Heartblade (心剑) after her family's swordsmanship form, was acknowledged to be the most beautiful woman in the world but was not able to bear her husband a son early in their marriage, prompting him to dote on Jade Swallow who bore him a son.
 Though Heartblade later gave birth to a son too, her husband became estranged from her, and she did not join in the celebration.

 At the great hall, despite being warned by Heartblade not to accept Heaven's Crystal because of its curse, Yi Nangong did and unsheathed the blades.
 Inferior weapons in the vicinity shattered at the presence of the divine weapon.
 The Sky-Lord of the Hell Clan arrived to seize it.
 He had been issued a specially crafted weapon, Thunder Cudgel, for his mission, leading to the Thunder Cudgel clashing in full force against Heaven's Crystal.

-The result was a cataclysmic blast that devastated the entire Sword Island, killing everyone present except a handful of survivors led by Hong Dong.
-She immediately sought out Jade Swallow, only to find the latter had been buried after dying during childbirth.
+All those present perished in the catastrophic blast that followed, save for a small group of survivors headed by Hong Dong, which completely destroyed Sword Island.
+She went looking for Jade Swallow right away but discovered that she had been buried after passing away during childbirth.

-A month later, a wagon driver arriving at the Beiming foundry in the north discovered the child, Tian Wen (南宫问天), nursing a baby girl with blood from his finger, at the gate.
-Despite barely graduating from being a toddler, Wentian exhibited great inner strength.
+A month later, a wagon driver arriving at the Beiming foundry in the north discovered the 3-year-old Tian Wen (南宫问天), nursing a baby girl with blood from his finger, at the gate.
+Despite being a toddler, Wentian exhibited great inner strength.